Go Ad-Free

 When people practice walking at home, they may overcome limitations due to peripheral artery disease.
 Physical therapists can help.

 Peripheral artery disease (PAD) is a condition in which the arteries of the limbs narrow.
 As a result, they become unable to deliver adequate blood flow to the muscles.
 The typical symptoms are severe muscle pain, particularly if the person is walking rapidly.
-Painful cramps, numbness or cold feet can also indicate PAD.
+Painful cramps, weakness, numbness or cold legs or feet can also indicate PAD.

 What Is the Best Treatment for Peripheral Artery Disease?